-As there aren’t many studies on blue light, or the affects overexposure to blue light can have on your eyes, it’s unclear how much gaming glasses benefit your eye health when gaming.
+As there aren’t many studies on blue light, or the effects overexposure to blue light can have on your eyes, it’s unclear how much gaming glasses benefit your eye health when gaming.

-The yellow & blue tint lenses in gaming glasses do counter and block blue light, reducing exposure to the eyes.
-Playing video games for too long can cause eye strain, however, this could be due to staring at a screen for too long, rather than blue light.
+The yellow & blue tint lenses in gaming glasses do counter and filter blue-violet light, reducing exposure to the eyes.
+Playing video games for too long can cause eye strain, however, this could be due to staring at a screen for too long, rather than blue-violet light.
 When we look at screens, whether for gaming, reading or watching, we tend to blink less frequently than usual.
 This reduces our eyes’ moisture, causing dry eyes and irritation.
-Gaming glasses may block blue light; however, digital eye strain may be caused due to infrequent blinking, rather than exposure to blue light.
+Gaming glasses may filet blue-violet light; however, digital eye strain may be caused due to infrequent blinking, rather than exposure to blue light.

 There are some ways you can look after your eyes when playing video games.

 As mentioned, when you spend too much time staring at screens, you tend to blink less often than you should.
 As blinking lubricates your eyes, this can cause them to become dry and irritated.
 Overexerting your eyes can also cause eye strain and headaches.